This post may contain affiliate links.

 I never learn.
 When we're at a restaurant and I see 'breakfast potatoes' on the menu, I always think, "Oh, that sounds so good."
 Then they arrive and I'm usually disappointed.
 I want them to be piping hot, crispy on the outside and creamy in the middle, with a salt sting.
 It's a lot to ask I know.

-This recipe is all about technique.
+This is one of those easy recipes that's all about technique.
 It's unusual, and kind of fun.

 How to Make Breakfast Potatoes

-Step 3 – Cover with the lid and shake until fuzzy (this is what makes them so crispy!).
-Then coat with oil.
+Step 2 - Strain out the boiling water.
+Cover with the lid and shake until fuzzy (this is what makes them so crispy!)

-Step 4 - Spread on a baking sheet in a single layer giving each potato cube room to crisp up.
+Step 4 - Spread on a parchment lined baking sheet in a single layer, giving each potato cube room to crisp up.
 See how they look like a sloppy mess?
 But look at the next photo!
 The fuzzy edges attach to the potato cubes and make them extra crispy all the way around.

 - Line a baking sheet with parchment paper.